tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:.events}

 {:id="GoogleSheets.ErrorOccurred"} ErrorOccurred(*errorMessage*{:.text})
 : Triggered whenever an API call encounters an error.
-Details about the error are in `errorMessage`
+Details about the error are in `errorMessage`.

 {:id="GoogleSheets.FinishedAddCol"} FinishedAddCol(*columnNumber*{:.number})
 : The callback event for the [`AddCol`](#GoogleSheets.AddCol) block, called once the